Chapter 01: Jake

 “This device will blend with your body’s hardware sufficiently well to be preserved during the morphing process.
 It will fatally terminate any Yeerk that attempts to infest you.
 Note that while this is a tremendous safeguard for the resistance as a whole, it will do little to protect you if you are captured.
 Yeerks are notoriously—disinterested—in unusable bodies.”

 He gave the same treatment to Rachel, Tobias, Cassie, and Marco in turn, then walked back to the cabinet from which he’d drawn the syringe and began keying in a code on a smaller, locked compartment.
-“The device was developed after our second greatest failure,” he said.
+“The device was developed just prior to our second greatest failure,” he said.
 “During the battle on the Yeerk homeworld, a single Andalite was made Controller, and the resulting betrayal of our species’ secrets led to the destruction of the thirteenth fleet.
 Alloran’s Fall, on the tail of Seerow’s Kindness.”
 Opening the compartment, he reached inside and withdrew a small, blue cube, smiling grimly.
 “We Andalites have abandoned most of our superstitions, but one of the few that persists concerns the special nature of the number three.
 Much discussion has been had over when our third failure will come, and what its consequences will be.
 I can only hope that history will not label it Elfangor’s Trust.”

 “Is that your name?”
 Tobias asked.